mtlynch/mtlynch.io/content/retrospectives/2023/08/index.md

 ## How TinyPilot Pro's licenses work currently

 I first began work work on a premium version of TinyPilot's software a few weeks after I released the original DIY TinyPilot kits in 2020.

+One of the first features I started building for TinyPilot Pro was license checking.
+If I was going to sell a paid version of the software, I needed a way to limit functionality to users with active licenses.

-I was a few days into working on it when I realized it would take me months to write license management code while juggling all of my other responsibilities as a founder.
+As I began designing the license checking system, I realized it would take me months to write just that component while juggling all of my other responsibilities as a founder.
 If it took me three months to implement license management, I'd still have to spend two months implementing other premium features so customers would have a compelling reason to purchase TinyPilot Pro.

 With the company only a few months old, I didn't want to slow down momentum so much by making users wait five months until the next release.

 There's a Basecamp post that I can't find anymore where they talk about how they decided to start selling their SaaS product before they'd even written billing software.
 They reasoned that invoices for their software were due at the end of each month of service, so they had a month after their first sale to figure out how to actually collect the money.